-24. Double click the microblaze_0 processor in the System tab of XPS.
-In the Processor Property tab, select XmdStub as the Mode.
+- 25. Double click the microblaze_0 processor in the System tab of XPS.
 To use standard I/O (printf, etc.), the peripheral to be used for standard I/O must also be setup for the processor.
-Select the STDIN and STDOUT peripherals to be RS232.
+In the Library/OS Parameters tab, select the STDIN and STDOUT peripherals to be RS232.
+Click OK. - 26.
+Double click on Software Projects in the Applications tab of XPS.
+For the Project Name, type mb0_default.

-The Interface Level of the Driver Configuration should be set to 0 such that the low level drivers are used.

-Driver levels and the device driver architecture are documented in the EDK documentation and are a subject that will be covered in future labs.
 Click OK.

-25. Highlight the microblaze_0 processor in the System tab of XPS.
-Select the Project menu and the Add Program Sources submenu.
-The Add Source and Header Files to the current processor dialog box is displayed.
+A new project should appear in the Applications tab.
+In the list of Software Projects in the Applications tab, right click on Default:microblaze_0_xmdstub.
+Click Mark to Initialize BRAMs. - 27.
+Double click on the project mb0_default.
+A dialog box will open to alow users to set compiler settings for the project.
+In the Environment tab, select XMDStub as the Mode. - 28.
+Expand the mb0_default project in the Applications tab of XPS.
+Right click on Sources and select Add File.
 Browse to the /code subdirectory of the project and select the lab1.c source file.
 Hit the open button on the dialog box.

-The source files added are listed in Sources under the microblaze_0 section of the System tab.
+The source files added are listed in Sources under the mb0_default section of the Applications tab.